spiral/docs/docs/en/framework/container.md

 ### Define the Singleton

 The framework provides multiple ways to declare a class object as a singleton.
-At first, you can create Bootloader in which you can bind class under its name:
+At first, you can create Bootloader in which you can bind a class under its name:

 ```php
 class ServiceBootloader extends Bootloader